Scores of simple and effective free workout routines that have stood the test of time!

 Something all of us have to face sooner or later is aging.
-Past a certain point, our hormones start to change, our cells and joints alike gradually, slowly wear out and our bodies become more sensitive to various stressors: physical, emotional, dietary, lifestyle, environmental etc.
+Past a certain point, we face age-related muscle loss or "sarcopenia' our hormones start to change, our cells and joints alike gradually, slowly wear out and our bodies become more sensitive to various stressors: physical, emotional, dietary, lifestyle, environmental and so forth.

 The key to continuing to make progress and in our training and overall health is to be very proactive and pay more attention to the fine details in training, diet and lifestyle.